CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Vanilla/Advanced_Functionality/Functions/IItemRightClick.md

 ## Parameters
-The IItemRightClickFunction is a function with the following parameters:
+The IItemRightClick function is a function with the following parameters:

 - [IMutableItemStack](/Mods/ContentTweaker/Vanilla/Types/Item/IMutableItemStack/) itemStack → The item that is right-clicked
 - [IWorld](/Mods/ContentTweaker/Vanilla/Types/World/IWorld/) world → The world the player is in